onurakan/weblogic-configuration/README.md

 	6 : rollback_config_xml
 	7 : add_realm_to_config_xml
 	8 : add_standart_definitions_to_config_xml
-## You can include one or more step numbers in STEP_STRING in order to do that step.

 # Prerequisites:
 ## 1. Download 'Quick Installer intended for Oracle WebLogic Server and Oracle Coherence development only' zip from the link below: